Muhammad-Faizaan/FAVI-AIR/README.md

-# FΛVI AIR v1.0.0 — Initial Release (FΛVI AIR for GPS-denied autonomy)
+# FΛVI AIR v1.0.0 — Release (FΛVI AIR for GPS-denied autonomy)

 **FΛVI AIR is the primary aerial node of the FΛVI network, bridging the gap between digital intelligence and physical autonomy.**